 Current Programs

-Strengthening Pediatricians’ Capacity for Promoting ECD & Nurturing Care – In partnership with the Conrad N. Hilton Foundation, Kenya Paediatric Association and the Paediatric Association of Tanzania, the AAP seeks to leverage the clinical expertise, patient experience and expansive networks of pediatricians to ensure national and sub-national health care systems are responsive and inclusive of ECD and nurturing care.
+Strengthening Pediatricians’ Capacity for Promoting ECD & Nurturing Care – In partnership with the Conrad N. Hilton Foundation, Kenya Paediatric Association, East Central and Southern Africa College of Paediatrics and Child Health, Paediatric Association of Tanzania, and the Associação Moçambicana de Pediatras (Mozambique), the AAP seeks to leverage the clinical expertise, patient experience and expansive networks of pediatricians to promote regional progress and to ensure that national and sub-national health care systems are responsive and inclusive of ECD and nurturing care.

 Immunization Access

 Vaccines are one of the most successful and cost-effective health interventions in history, preventing 2 to 3 million deaths each year.
-The world has experienced a 99% reduction of polio cases since 1988 and the preventable disease remains endemic in only three countries as of 2019.
-Despite our progress, globally an estimated 19.4 million infants do not have access to life-saving vaccines.
+The world has experienced a 99% reduction of polio cases since 1988 and the preventable disease remains endemic in only two countries as of October 2023 .
+Despite our progress, globally an estimated 18 million infants do not have access to life-saving vaccines.
 In recent years, misinformation has led to a dramatic rise in vaccine hesitancy across the globe.
 In 2019, the World Health Organization named vaccine hesitancy a top 10 threat to public health.
 The AAP works closely with national pediatric societies, WHO, UNICEF and other key immunization stakeholders to improve immunization systems and service delivery.
+Read more about our approach and impact here.

 Current Programs